Board & Team

 Renowned co-founder of Owl Magazines, Books and Television, Annabel Slaight is the recipient of many prestigious awards including being named to the Order of Canada on Dec.
 30, 2016.
 She has also received the Order of Ontario, Canadian Film and Television’s Lifetime Achievement Award, the Royal Canadian Institute’s Sir Sanford Fleming Award and the Lake Simcoe Region Conservation Authority (LSRCA)’s 2016 lifetime achievement award.
 In addition to her dedication as Chair of the Shaw Rocket Fund, as Founding Chair of the Ontario Water Centre she is engaged in a number of pioneering activities to improve the health of Lake Simcoe including the revitalization of a historic lakeside farm as a centre for experiential learning.

-Becki Brisson, Business Analyst
+Becki Brisson, Manager, Business Affairs

 Lisa Amato, Manager, Strategic Communications